knarkzel/bun-flake/README.md

 $ nix flake show github:knarkzel/bun-flake
 └───packages
     └───x86_64-linux
-        └───default: package 'bun-0.2.2'
+        └───default: package 'bun-0.4.0'
 $ nix build github:knarkzel/bun-flake
 $ ./result/bin/bun
 bun: a fast bundler, transpiler, JavaScript Runtime and package manager for web software.

-  dev       ./a.ts ./b.jsx        Start a bun Dev Server bun       ./a.ts ./b.jsx        Bundle dependencies of input files into a .bun
+  run       ./my-script.ts        Run JavaScript with bun, a package.json script, or a bin x         bun-repl              Install and execute a package bin (bunx)

-  init                            Start an empty Bun project from a blank template create    next ./app            Create a new project from a template (bun c) run       test                  Run JavaScript with bun, a package.json script, or a bin install                         Install dependencies for a package.json (bun i) add       react                 Add a dependency to package.json (bun a) link                            Link an npm package globally remove    @parcel/core          Remove a dependency from package.json (bun rm) unlink                          Globally unlink an npm package
+  init                            Start an empty Bun project from a blank template create    next ./app            Create a new project from a template (bun c) install                         Install dependencies for a package.json (bun i) add       @evan/duckdb          Add a dependency to package.json (bun a) link                            Link an npm package globally remove    browserify            Remove a dependency from package.json (bun rm) unlink                          Globally unlink an npm package pm                              More commands for managing packages

+  dev       ./a.ts ./b.jsx        Start a bun (frontend) Dev Server bun       ./a.ts ./b.jsx        Bundle dependencies of input files into a .bun

   upgrade                         Get the latest version of bun completions                     Install shell completions for tab-completion